voidsampaiaovoid/dotspm/README.md

 and will be returned:

 ```
-dotspm: A package-manager like for Dotfiles
+dotspm: A package-manager like to Dotfiles
 Usage:
 	dotspm [ parameter ] [ name ]
 Parameters: